Love of dance, arts leads entrepreneur down path to opening her own studio

 With the help of her husband Paul Frisbee, sister Grace Caudill and several other impassioned artists, andFLEW!
 Studios has expanded into a diversely rich and creative sanctuary for those who walk through its doors with a love of the arts.

-Page 2 of 2 - What is offered upon entering this studio is sure to satisfy the needs of each individual student in a warm and supportive way.
+What is offered upon entering this studio is sure to satisfy the needs of each individual student in a warm and supportive way.
 Frisbee’s vision is to develop and encourage students to own the ability to tap in to their own unique power and creativity.

 This vision is alive deep in the spirit of students ranging from toddlers to those young at heart.
 Every skill level is welcome and a scholarship program is in place for dedicated students who are unable to commit financially.